- How is malignant mesothelioma treated?

 After the cancer is found and staged, your cancer care team will discuss your treatment options with you.
 The main factors in selecting treatment for mesotheliomas are the location and extent of the tumor, whether it has spread to lymph nodes or other organs, and your health and personal preferences.
 Based on these factors, your treatment options may include:

 More than one of these treatments may be used in many cases.
+To learn about the most common approaches to treating mesothelioma, see “Treatment of mesothelioma based on the extent of the cancer.”

-- A thoracic surgeon: a doctor who treats diseases of the lungs and chest with surgery.
+- A thoracic surgeon: a doctor who treats diseases of the lungs and chest with surgery

 - A surgical oncologist: a doctor who treats cancer with surgery